-On September 16, 2015, Trans Mountain submitted to BC Parks an Addendum to the Stage 2 Boundary Adjustment Detailed Proposal for PPAs crossed by the Trans Mountain Expansion Project.
-Locations potentially impacted by the Trans Mountain Expansion Project include:
+On September 16, 2015, Trans Mountain submitted an Addendum to BC Parks (Addendum) regarding the Stage 2 Boundary Adjustment Detailed Proposal (Boundary Adjustment Proposal) for parks and protected areas crossed by the Trans Mountain Expansion Project (Project).
+Locations potentially impacted by the Project include:

 - Finn Creek Class A Provincial Park

 - Lac du Bois Grasslands Protected Area

 BC Parks reviewed the Boundary Adjustment Proposal and Addendum and

 forwarded them for ministerial review and cabinet decision in the 2016 legislative

 sitting.
 A Boundary Adjustment creates a temporary removal of land required for